korniko98/pivot-atlas/docs/artifacts/domain.md

 ### Samples

-####:octicons-arrow-right-24: Samples that reference it
+####:octicons-arrow-right-24: Samples that reference or query it

 Threat actors often configure their malware to communicate with one or more C&C [servers](/artifacts/server), and this usually involves listing a domain within the malware's code (in such instances, the domain is said to be "hardcoded" in the malware).
-When executed, the infected device will send a DNS request to resolve the domain, and then communicate with the server hosted on the resolving IP address.
+When executed (on an infected device, honeypot, or in a sandboxed environment), the malware will send a DNS request to resolve the domain, and then communicate with the server hosted on the resolving IP address.
 By running a static analysis of the sample (even through something as simple as using [`strings`](https://learn.microsoft.com/en-us/sysinternals/downloads/strings)), one can reveal any such hardcoded domains it may contain.

+Given a domain, analysts can use ["malware zoo"](/tools/#malware-zoos) platforms such as [VirusTotal](https://virustotal.com) to query for any such previously encountered samples.

 [^1]: [#StopRansomware: Black Basta](https://www.cisa.gov/news-events/cybersecurity-advisories/aa24-131a)
 [^2]: [Identifying MatanBuchus Domains Through Hardcoded Certificate Values](https://www.embeeresearch.io/tls-certificates-for-threat-intel-dns/)